Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 Different Services have diffrent guidlines.
 Apart from the community Discord, these guidlines are only laid out here.
 Please read them carefully.

 1. Level One Guidelines
   a.
 Universal Guidelines
   - Failure to abide by the access policy.
 See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/)
   - Failure to report bugs, glitches, or errors.
   b.
 Jellyfin Guidelines
   c.
 Ombi Guidlines
   d.
 Discord Guidelines
    - No excessive use of explicit or vulgare language.
 Profanity is not prohibitted but excess use will result in a warning
    - Not using channels for unintended purposes
 2. Level Two Guidelines
   a.
 Universal Guidelines
   - Failure to abide by the access policy.
 See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).
   - Public or private discussion of administrative action
   - Failure to report knowledge of an offense against these guidelines
   - Account or credidential sharing is prohibited.
 See Memberships
   - Failure to comply with administrative requests
   b.
 Jellyfin Guidelines
   - Creating mutiple user sessions with malicious intent
-  -
   c.
 Ombi Guidlines
   - Making excessive requests.
 Unlimited genuine requests can be made but it is best to notify BobDaGecko if you intend to submit more then 20 simultaneous requests.
   d.
 Discord Guidelines
    - Disruptive to conversatons in chats (spamming)
    - Entering voice chats uninvited
    - Discussion of controversial topics that may offend members.
 These include but are not limited to, political topics and current events.
-2. Level Three Guidelines
+3. Level Three Guidelines
  - Verbal, mental, sexual, or any other kind of abuse or bullying is strictly prohibited and will result in an immediate and permanat ban.
 The Cyberflix Media Center boasts a zero-tolerance policy when it comes to abuse.
 Little leniency is given in abuse cases.
  - Failure to report abuse on the part of a witness will result in a suspension or termination
  - Unauthorized access to the backend or internal server functions is strictly prohibited
  - Complete failure to abide by the access policy.
 See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).
- - Abuse of Cyberflix services.
+ - Abuse of Cyberflix services
  - Any use of the Cyberflix Media Center for malicious intent

 ## Activity